neonevm/neon-evm.docs/docs/developing/dev_environment/local_proxy_remote_solana.md

 ## Connect to a Solana cluster RPC endpoint

 A Proxy connects to a public [Solana cluster RPC endpoint](https://docs.solana.com/cluster/rpc-endpoints) depending on the `SOLANA_URL` value set.
-The table below shows the *endpoint* value that is set automatically based on the value of the `CONFIG` flag.
+The following table shows the *endpoint* value that's set automatically based on the value of the `CONFIG` flag.

 ### RPC endpoints
 CONFIG | RPC Endpoint